Caiit/NAO_Pilot/PROGRESS.md

 # day 18
 Talked to RobotWise that wants to use my app.
 Fixed some more bugs and todos and cleaned the code again.
 Python code is now pep8 correct.

+# day 19
+Fixed some bugs and todos (day 15).
+Created server without robot, to test without a robot.